iPhone 8 vs Samsung Galaxy S8

 The iPhone 8, unveiled in September 2017, is the 4.7in edition of Apple's newest smartphone generation, and while it lacks the more drastic design changes of the soon-to-launch iPhone X it boasts a range of new features and spec upgrades.
 The Samsung Galaxy S8, meanwhile, came out in March 2017 and has been one of the dominant Android handsets on the market ever since.

 We decided to put the 8 and the S8 head-to-head, and help you decide which offers the best combination of design, features, tech specs and value for money.
 If we are able to help you reach a decision, we've got articles rounding up the best iPhone 8 deals and the best Samsung Galaxy S8 deals.
+And for a comparison with the latest Samsung phone, see iPhone 8 vs Samsung Galaxy S9.

 Whenever we discuss the iPhone 8's design, we find ourselves talking about the past.
 This is because it is, essentially, a backward-looking design, one that is in many ways unchanged from the iPhone 6 launched in 2014.